MasteryHub-ITS/.github/profile/README.md

-# AMMHITS
+# MasteryHub ITS

-Welcome to AMMHITS!
+Welcome to MasteryHub ITS!
 We are a dynamic startup software house that provides innovative and reliable software solutions.
 Our talented developers, designers, and project managers collaborate to turn your ideas into reality.

 ## Table of Contents